rashmisinha07/aws_restart/Scaling_and_Name _Resolution/Using _Auto _Scaling _in _AWS_(Linux).md

 # Using Auto Scaling in AWS (Linux)
 ## Overview

  I used the AWS Command Line Interface (AWS CLI) to create an Amazon Elastic Compute Cloud (EC2) instance to host a web server and create an Amazon Machine Image (AMI) from that instance.
 I used that AMI as the basis for launching a system that scales automatically under a variable load by using Amazon EC2 Auto Scaling.
-I also create an Elastic Load Balancer to distribute the load across EC2 instances created in multiple Availability Zones by the auto scaling configuration.
+I also created an Elastic Load Balancer to distribute the load across EC2 instances created in multiple Availability Zones by the auto scaling configuration.

  Starting architecture: